FB-RAG: Improving RAG with Forward and Backward Lookup: Discussion

 \textbf{Latency Considerations: FB-RAG improves performance with lower latency.} The latency of FB-RAG is governed by the two LLM calls in Stage II and III (Figure \ref{fig:fbrag-overview}).
-We approximate the overall latency by the sum of the average time taken by Llama3.1-8b to generate a reason and answer (assuming parallelization across samples), and the average time taken by Llama3.1-70b to generate the final answer.
+We approximate the overall latency by the sum of the average time taken by Llama3.1-8B-Instruct to generate output samples in Stage II (assuming parallelization) and the average time taken by Llama3.1-70B-Instruct to generate the final answer.
 In Figure \ref{fig:chunks-infbench-enqa} (bottom), we plot performance against latency for \textbf{EN.QA}, varying the number of chunks used in Stage III and comparing to OP-RAG.
 This is complementary to the performance curves in Figure \ref{fig:chunks-infbench-enqa} (top).
 As evident, we find that FB-RAG improves performance while reducing latency.
-Specifically, FB-RAG outperforms the best baseline performance ($48.27$ F1 at $29$s), with nearly half the time ($48.85$ F1 at $14.89$s).
-This can be attributed to using a lightweight 8b model for forward-lookup with a large context, and the final generation with a 70b model using a much smaller context size, and is in line with previously reported inference speedups in 8b vs. 70b variants\footnote{\url{https://openllmbenchmarks.com/index.html}}.
+It matches the best baseline performance ($48.27$ F1 at $29$s), with over 48\% reduction in latency, attaining $48.85$ F1 at $14.89$s.
+Further, FB-RAG shows 8\% performance improvement with a 10\% reduction in latency.
+This can be attributed to using a lightweight 8B model for forward-lookup with a large context, and the final generation with a 70B model using a much smaller context size, and is in line with previously reported inference speedups in 8B vs. 70B variants\footnote{\url{https://openllmbenchmarks.com/index.html}}.